feoh/blindnotdumb/posts/mis-adventures-in-gatsbyjs.md

 * Layout will adaptively resize itself depending on the format and characteristics of the viewer's browser
 * Sites written with GatsbyJS degrade gracefully and work fine even when people have JS turned off
-* Site components communicate using an GraqhQL back-end
+* Site components communicate using an GraphQL back-end

-So, I dove in head first and started working through the tutorial which, helpfully enough, shows the developer how to build a rather nice, featureful blog complete with rich tags suppoert and an elegant navigation system.
+So, I dove in head first and started working through the tutorial which, helpfully enough, shows the developer how to build a rather nice, feature-ful blog complete with rich tags support and an elegant navigation system.

 And I've gotta say, the tutorial was a *really* good experience!
 Want to build an index page?
 Great!
 Write some JSX that queries the GraphQL back-end using a fairly elegant syntax that embeds the query right into the page.
 The query returns your post list which your page then renders.
 Hey this is pretty cool!